 Acrylic or plexiglass is an affordable, versatile material with glass-like transparency and plastic-like durability.

-Laser cutting and engraving on acrylic can be used to create sellable products like signs, displays, letters, or jewelry.
+Laser cutting can be used to create sellable acrylic products like signs, displays, letters, or jewelry.

 By using the right laser cutting machine and following the correct technique you can create smooth-edged, and polished acrylic products.